BirdmanRidesAgain/TechShadow/PAGE_TESTING.md

 - If user is not logged in, None

 **Data Needed:**
-- No data is needed to/from backend
+- No data is needed to/from backend if they are not logged in
+- username need from "User" table if they are logged in

 **Link Destinations:**
 - Navbar links